FowwazM/Stock-Price-Predictor/README.md

 [![Product Name Screen Shot][product-screenshot]](https://github.com/FowwazM/Stock-Price-Predictor/)

 This is a stock price predictor built in Python using Tensorflow.
 I have used deep learning, specifically a recurrent neural network in LSTM-gated cells, for this model.
-The model is trained on a dataset of S&P 500 stock prices every day since 2010 (link in <a href="#acknowledgments">acknowledgments</a>).
+The model is trained on a dataset of S&P 500 stock prices every day since 2010 (link in <a href="#acknowledgments">acknowledgments</a>) and achieved an accuracy of 95.85% in my tests.
 You have to input the stock you want to predict prices for when running the program, and a graph with the prices since 2010 will be shown (split into training data, test data, and model predictions).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>